petruzzellialessandro/recboleBS/README.md

 ### Singularity Container

-This repository includes a `.def` file for building a Singularity container to ensure the correct Python version and necessary libraries are included.
+This repository includes a `.def` file to build a Singularity container, ensuring the correct Python version and necessary libraries are installed.

 #### Building the Container

-To build the container on Unix systems, use the following command:
+To build the container on Unix systems, run the following command:
 ```sh
 sudo singularity build recbole_container.sif recbole_container.def
 ```

 After building the container, move the `.def` file to the current directory.

-### Setting Up the Python Environment
+### Python Environment Setup

-These scripts are designed to work with **Python 3.10.12**.
-Using this version is strongly recommended for optimal compatibility.
+The scripts are designed for **Python 3.10.12**.
+Using this version is strongly recommended for compatibility.

 #### Steps to Set Up the Environment